 7. Use packing tape to seal the cut you made.

 8. Tuck the fabric edges inside and over on another.
 No need to sew.

 9. Use burlap ribbon to hang it up covering over the seam.

-It’s so cute.
+This holiday wreath is so cute.
 Who knew that was a pant leg!